awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.concepts.design.md

 Security on AWS is a [shared responsibility](https://aws.amazon.com/compliance/shared-responsibility-model/)\.
 AWS protects the physical resources in your environment and ensure that the cloud is a safe place for you to run applications\.
 You are responsible for the security of data coming in and out of your Elastic Beanstalk environment and the security of your application\.

+To protect information flowing between your application and clients, configure SSL\.
+To do this, you need a free certificate from AWS Certificate Manager \(ACM\)\.
+If you already have a certificate from an external certificate authority \(CA\), you can use ACM to import that certificate programmatically or using the AWS CLI\.

-Configure SSL to protect information from your clients\.
-You will need a certificate from an external certification authority such as VeriSign or Entrust\.
-The public key included in the certificate authenticates your server to the browser and serves as the basis for creating the shared session key used to encrypt the data in both directions\.
+If ACM is not [available in your region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), you can purchase a certificate from an external CA such as VeriSign or Entrust\.
+Then, use the AWS CLI to upload a third\-party or self\-signed certificate and private key to \(AWS Identity and Access Management \(IAM\)\.
+The certificate’s public key authenticates your server to the browser\.
+It also serves as the basis for creating the shared session key that encrypts the data in both directions\.
 For instructions on creating, uploading, and assigning an SSL certificate to your environment, see [Configuring HTTPS for your Elastic Beanstalk Environment](configuring-https.md)\.

 When you configure an SSL certificate for your environment, data is encrypted between the client and your environment's Elastic Load Balancing load balancer\.
-By default, encryption is terminated at the load balancer and traffic between the load balancer and Amazon EC2 instances is unencrypted\.
+By default, encryption is terminated at the load balancer, and traffic between the load balancer and Amazon EC2 instances is unencrypted\.

 ## Persistent Storage<a name="concepts.concepts.design.storage"></a>